 - What level of effort have you put into effecting change?

 - What time commitment have you made?
-How many hours per week have you committed at getting better?
+How many hours per week have you committed to getting better?

 - How well have you tried new approaches to get better?